 Auburn, CA 95603

-Also, please let her know if there is a problem for you during the training.
+Accommodation for disability and for addressing grievances, please contact Dianne Murden at firstname.lastname@example.org or call/text 530 305 2066.
+Also, please let her know if there is a problem during the workshop.

 All members are welcome to join any Board of Directors meeting.
 The next meeting is at the training site the day of the workshop from 8:00 a.m. to 9:00 a.m.
 Please let use know if you plan to attend by emailing Dianne Murden at email@example.com